olsson82/rivwebdoc/docs/macrocart.md

 ## Commandos
 ![Screenshot](img/commandos.png)
-In your macro cart you have your commandos, where you tell what your macro cart will do. **Changes will take affect directly**
+In your macro cart you have your commandos, where you tell what your macro cart will do.

+!!!
+Warning

+    **Changes will take affect directly**

 ### Add Command
 ![Screenshot](img/addcommand.png)
 Press the add command button to have the window popup for you to set the new command.

+!!!
+Info

     The new command will be added at the bottom.

+## Move Command
+You can move a command up or down by pressing on a arrow up or down.

 ### Edit Command
 You can edit a command by pressing the pen button.

+## Copy Command
+You can copy the command by pressing the copy button.
+You will be able to modify it before it will be added.
+When added it will be added on last row.

 ### Remove Command
 To remove a command just press the red button with an **X** on.
 You will need to confirm that.